AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-after-share-prompts.md

 # Configure After-Share Prompts {#configure-after-share-prompts}

-In social button, video share, and poll&nbsp;apps, you can choose what happens after a person shares your content on their social network.
+In social button, video share, and poll apps, you can choose what happens after a person shares your content on their social network.

 1. Go to **Marketing Activities**.